pelletier197/cabane-io-2021/README.md

 ## Results

-The results and presentation slides associated to this project will be available shortly...
+The results and presentation slides associated to this presentation are available [here](https://docs.google.com/presentation/d/12VOmYn9zlHDJQMMtNe-Egn6iBa6JDXoYjKiEuA5Qft8/edit?usp=sharing).

 You can also have fun and create your own queries if you'd like.